blakkan/blakkan.github.io/_posts/2023-09-22-RedecillaDelCaminoToBelorado.md

 Passing through tiny towns, largely de-populated (e.g. Curia, population 60.)
 Few businesses except for those directly related to Camino travelers.

-First day I wasn't greeted by a friendly (or hungery) cat.
+This was my first day walking that I wasn't greeted by a friendly (or hungery) cat.
 May be these villages are so empty there's probably not enough food to support a cat population.

 Here are some typical tapas.
-When I finish walking for the day I get two or three of these depending on how hungry I am.
+When I finish walking for the day (In the late afternoon) I get two or three of these depending on how hungry I am.
 And then again between seven and nine pm.

 ![Tapas](/images/spain/2023-09-22/image2.jpeg){: .dropshadow }
 <br><br><br>
-During the 1400-1500 people would put a family crest on their buildings.
+During the 1400s-1500s people would put a family crest on their buildings.
 This one may be depicting the papal triple-crown, with angels holding the keys.

 ![Crest](/images/spain/2023-09-22/image1.jpeg){: .dropshadow }